The D7 visa is a residence visa for retirees or holders of income who wish to live in Portugal.

 The procedure consists of two stages: the first with the Portuguese Consulate or Embassy of the country where the applicant resides and the second with the Foreign and Border Services (SEF) in Portugal.

-The D7 Visa allows the holder to obtain a residence permit in Portugal for a period of 1 year and can then be renewed for successive periods of 2 years and, after 5 years, the applicant may acquire the permanent residence permit or nationality.
+The D7 Visa allows the holder to obtain a residence permit in Portugal for a period of 2 years and can then be renewed for one period of 3 years and, after 5 years, the applicant may acquire the permanent residence permit or nationality.
 Portuguese The minimum stay in Portugal is 6 consecutive months or 8 interim months.

 Some of the advantages that a D7 visa holder can have are: